 Reflexology interrupts the pattern of stress in your body while supporting your physical and mental well-being.
 It aims to re-balance the body, improve sleep and mood, relieve stress and enhance well-being.

-Reflexology is based on the principal that reflex areas in the feet and hands correspond to all organs, glands and parts of the body.
+Reflexology is based on the principal that reflex areas in the feet,hands and ears correspond to all organs, glands and parts of the body.
 The practice of Reflexology dates back to ancient Egypt, India and China.

 Reflexology can be used to help restore and maintain the body’s natural equilibrium.

 - Consider Reflexology if you have a health complaint that has not been resolved by conventional medical treatment or have learned to live with niggling problems because you feel nothing more can be done.

 - Many people use Reflexology as a way of relaxing the mind and body and counteracting stress.
 Putting time aside for regular treatments in your busy schedule will help you to relax.
 The sense of well-being after a treatment may last for several days and could make a considerable difference to the way you are feeling.

 - Many people report that Reflexology has had a positive effect on their physical and mental health and continue to come along for treatments after their initial health issue has been resolved.